files-community/Website/src/routes/docs/contributing/translating/+page.md

 ### Number

+The purpose of the number type is to display different number values such as percentage, currency, and decimal numbers independently from the locale conventions for those.
+This enables adjustment of the message output to the number formats used in different locales.

 The placeholder "{0, number}" only specifies the resulting number format, this is never translated, it must always be kept in the same form, but can be moved to positions that require translation.

 ### Remarks

 If you're not sure what tags should be added, don't worry.
 Click `i` button and see available tags, or use 'generate skelton' to see preview.

 ![image](https://github.com/0x5bfa/Website/assets/62196528/a66edfbc-1bc1-42d0-8843-76af330fc861)